 Complete the FAFSA (Free Application for Federal Student Aid) on-line at www.fafsa.ed.gov.
 Don't forget to add our Title IV School Code (005500) so that your FAFSA results are sent to us.

 We strongly suggest an applicant use the IRS Data Retrieval Tool, if it is an option, when completing the online FAFSA application.
-UPDATE: The IRS Data Retrieval Tool is currently unavailable and cannot be used to complete your FAFSA.
-Please have 2015 tax information on hand when completing the FAFSA.
+This tool allows you to import your tax information directly from the IRS into your FAFSA and saves you time.

 Complete and return the Manhattan Tech Financial Aid Questionnaire.